arkku/vim-plugin-collection/README.md

 repository, i.e., `pack/<whatever>/start/<plugin>`.
-So, to use exactly the plugins in this repository, you can symlink the entire [pack](./pack), or select categories under pack (e.g., [pack/programming](./pack/programming)), or inidividual plugins by creating your own.
+So, to use exactly the plugins in this repository, you can symlink the entire [pack](./pack), or select categories under pack (e.g., [pack/programming](./pack/programming)), or individual plugins by creating your own.

 You should also run `:helptags ALL` for vim to be able to find the plugins' help documentation.